amaanvania/Incentivize/README.md

 # Incentivize

-This project is a Universal Incentive Management System, created for YuRide, which allows developers to create and track incentives for their given projects and applications.
+This project is an Incentive Tracking System, created for YuRide, which allows developers to create and track incentives for their given projects and applications.

 Features include:
 * Account